+A critical issue facing DOTs is determining the extent and the severity of flooding events.
 Roadways and bridge flooding have significant economic impacts and are a major contributor to deaths during flood events.
-State department of transportation (DOTs) and other state and local agencies have implemented integrated flood warning, storm prediction, and response systems.
-A critical issue facing DOTs is determining the extent and the severity of flooding events.
+State department of transportation (DOTs) and other state and local agencies have implemented integrated flood warning and response systems.
 This is critical for staging personnel, inspecting bridges, and flood tracking through the state.
-Support for these efforts can come from internal products, flood inundation mapping using current and projected conditions, turnkey products on the market, and the United States Geological Survey (USGS) gaging network and the National Weather Service flood forecast.
+Support for these efforts can come from internal products, flood inundation mapping using current and projected conditions, turnkey products on the market, the United States Geological Survey (USGS) gaging network and the National Weather Service flood forecast.

 In addition to anticipating flood areas, states are tasked with alerting the public about affected areas and protecting them from these hazards.
 DOTs and other agencies must determine the flood’s extent and severity to effectively work with emergency management and inform the public about road closures and detour routes.
-Many states are required to have a warning system as part of the state flood mitigation program.
-Currently, states have multiple methods of warning the public about floods.
-Some of these methods include warning lights tied to gages, sensors, personnel blocking off areas, warnings on official websites, and using USGS and National Weather Service products.
+There are multiple methods of warning the public about floods including warning lights tied to gages, sensors, personnel blocking off areas, warnings on official websites, and using USGS and National Weather Service products.
 Communication is key to the effective response before, during, and after flood events.
 Communication gaps within and between agencies have been identified following recent flood events such as those in North and South Carolina between 2015 and 2018.

-The objective of this synthesis is to document the integrated storm prediction and response systems being used by state DOTs.
+The objective of this synthesis is to document the integrated flood prediction and response systems being used by state DOTs.